ChinmayOnGithub/verifyhub-backend/API_DOCUMENTATION.md

 8. File size limits:
    - Maximum PDF size: 10MB
    - Supported formats: PDF only
-9. Pagination is available for list endpoints
-10. All timestamps are in ISO 8601 format
+9. Short codes are 4-character uppercase alphanumeric values
+10. Institutional signature verification is currently in development mode
+11. Use verificationId for tracking verification attempts in logs